-Each registered person must attend all required regulatory element training at a designated testing.
-The Regulatory Element will be delivered through a computer-based program in a series of realistic situations and interactive instructions related to those situations
+We expect that all registered representatives maintain access to their individual FinPro account to maintain their license(s) by completing any assigned Regulatory Element Continuing Education.
+The Regulatory Element will be delivered through a computer-based program in a series of realistic situations and interactive instructions related to those situations.